syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows the output rendered when executing the above code example:
+The following screenshot shows the output rendered when executing the above code example.

 ![](SfDataGrid_images/UpdatedSummary.png)